oroinc/documentation/user_guide/marketing_list.rst

   - **Dynamic** lists are updated as soon as any changes have taken place in the system

-  - **On demand** lists will be updated only following the user request" "**Owner**","Limits the list of users that can manage the marketing list to the users, whose roles allow managing marketing lists of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)
+  - **On demand** lists will be updated only following the user request" "**Owner**","Limits the list of users that can manage the marketing list to the users,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing marketing lists of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)
   ."